AntonioPrimera/laravel-js-localization/readme.md

 3. Add the `laravel-inertia-vue-translator`, `chalk` and `chokidar` npm packages to your package.json file.
 At the end it runs `npm install` to install the newly added npm packages.
 4. Optionally publish the package configuration file (you can also do this manually with `php artisan vendor:publish --tag=js-localization-config`).
 5. Optionally publish the language files, if no "lang" folder exists in your project's root directory (you can also do this manually with `php artisan lang:publish`).
-6. Optionally add the SetLocale middleware to the web middleware group in your bootstrap/app.php file.
-7. Provide you with the necessary steps to manually add the corresponding Inertia plugin to your Vue3 app (from package `laravel-inertia-vue-translator` installed in step 3).
+6. Provide you with the necessary steps to manually add the corresponding Inertia plugin to your Vue3 app (from package `laravel-inertia-vue-translator` installed in step 3).

 **Warning!!!**